calhoun194/MazeRace/README.md

 # Welcome to my Maze Race game!

 ## Description
 This is a small Unity game I made for a final project in a university course.
 All scripts and prefabs are my own, except for the Slime prefab and the RPG Monster Duo Polyart assets folder (property of user Dungeon Mason on Unity).
+Import the MazeRace.unitypackage into Unity to get this game.

 ### How to play
   * Start by opening the "Start Game" scene.